FAIRChemistry/chromatopy/docs/supported_formats.md

 ## 🌈 Spectrum Processing with OpenChrom (from Lablicate)

 !!! info
     [OpenChrom](https://lablicate.com/platform/openchrom) is an open‑source application for chromatography, spectrometry and spectroscopy.
-It natively imports data from most GC/MS, GC/FID, HPLC‑DAD and related instruments, offers high‑throughput batch processing (baseline correction, peak detection/integration, reporting) and exports results to the vendor‑independent Allotrope Simple Model (ASM) format—ready for use with `chromatopy`.
+It natively imports data from most GC/MS, GC/FID, HPLC‑DAD and related instruments, offers high‑throughput batch processing (baseline correction, peak detection/integration, reporting) and exports results to the vendor‑independent Allotrope Simple Model (ASM) format—ready for use with `chromhandler`.

 ### Installation & plug‑in setup